On indefinite integral ternary quadratic forms: Introduction

 are discrete and converge to zero, and correspond to classes of $F$'s which are integral and primitive.
-The celebrated proof of the Oppenheim conjecture by Margulis \cite{MARG1987, Mar-Opp} established this discreteness, and that for all $X\geq 1$
+The celebrated proof of the Oppenheim conjecture by Margulis \cite{MARG1987, Mar-Opp} established this {correspondence}, and that for all $X\geq 1$

-is finite.\footnote{The $\mu_j$'s are counted with multiplicity.
-Mohammadi \cite{mohammadi} using \cite{emv} gave an upper bound of $O(X^A)$ with a large $A$ for $\text{MAR}(X)$.
+is finite.
+In his 1990 ICM plenary address \cite[p.~208]{Margulis1990DynamicalAE}, Margulis asked for a bound for this count.\footnote{The $\mu_j$'s are counted with multiplicity.
+Mohammadi \cite{mohammadi}, using \cite{emv}, gave an upper bound of $O(X^A)$ with a large $A$ for $\text{MAR}(X)$.
 See also Li and Margulis~\cite{Mar-Li} for further applications of homogeneous dynamics to closely related questions.}

 Following suggestions by Grunewald and Margulis, Martini \cite{Martini} in his thesis made a numerical study of the asymptotic behavior of $\text{MAR}(X)$ as $X\to \infty$.
 He goes as far as finding that $\mu_{145}=\frac{16}{245}$ and is led to conjecture that